tris203/precognition.nvim/README.md

 - `showBlankVirtLine = false`
   Setting this option will mean that if a Virtual Line would be blank it wont be rendered
+- highlightColor can be set in two ways:

+1. As a table containing a link property pointing to an existing highlight group (see `:highlight` for valid options).
+2. As a table specifying custom highlight values, such as foreground and background colors. ([more info](<https://neovim.io/doc/user/api.html#nvim_set_hl()>))

 ## ❔Usage